strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/alumni/alumni.gif"></p>

-**These groups of individuals engage in a daily ritual of articulating my tongue with the words "psychiatrist", "psychiatry" and "medication"** while cyber-sodomizing me and torturing me genitally to create a piling psychological antagonistic effect and monger hatred, **increasing the odds of directed violence towards psychiatrists and medical staff in a clinical scenario.**
+**The daily ritual of articulating my tongue with the words "psychiatrist", "psychiatry" and "medication"** while cyber-sodomizing me and torturing me genitally is a protocol designed to create a piling psychological antagonistic effect and monger hatred, **significantly increasing the odds of directed violence towards psychiatrists and medical staff in a clinical scenario.**

 The criminal associates of **Jasper Kums** are also linked to Netherlands police (possibly relatives) and recruited criminal offenders [^2], [^3], [^4], [^5], [^6] **issuing and executing an illegal sentence of losing everything I have and roaming the streets asking for spare change**, along with an **extrajudicial sentence of simulated Van Gogh syndrome** (enforced by abusing bio-photonics to exact vibrotactile cyber-torture for denouncing them and running away to the Netherlands to escape their abuse) in an attempt to coerce me to return back to Portugal where they systematically direct violence towards my parents by inducing synthetic states of psychosis whenever I am near them.